IntelligentMechanicsLab/NIM-Tutorial/README.md

 ![NIM](docs/architecture.png)
 ![example](docs/result_example.png)
 ## Overview
 A differentiable programming neural integrated meshfree (A.k.a.
-Differentiable Meshfree) solver based on the JAX framework, designed for both forward and inverse modeling of inelastic materials.
+Differentiable Meshfree) solver based on the JAX framework, designed for both forward and inverse modeling of elastic/inelastic materials.
 This repository supports the accompanying paper with both data and code.
 ## Requirements

 Python libraries required: